Whistleblower Willing to Answer Republicans’ Questions, Lawyer Says

 WASHINGTON — The whistleblower who touched off an impeachment inquiry with his explosive complaint about President Donald Trump’s effort to pressure Ukraine to investigate his political rivals is willing to answer House Republicans’ written questions, his legal team said Sunday.

-The offer is intended to deter Republican attacks and show that the whistleblower, a CIA officer, is above the political rancor unleashed by the House Democrats’ inquiry.
-Led by Trump, House Republicans have assailed the whistleblower as politically motivated and demanded his identity be revealed.
+The offer was intended to deter Republican attacks and show that the whistleblower, a CIA officer, is above the political rancor unleashed by the House Democrats’ inquiry.
+But it appeared not to satisfy House Republicans, who, led by Trump, have assailed the whistleblower as politically motivated and demanded his identity be revealed.

 Mark S. Zaid, a lawyer for the whistleblower, directly challenged those attacks Sunday.
 “Being a whistleblower is not a partisan job nor is impeachment an objective,” he wrote in a long statement on Twitter.
 “That is not our role.”